|

 discount their fees for strays, especially if you have

 other pets under their care.
-By all means ask!
+By all means ask.

 Can't keep the dog yourself?

-See our rescue organizations below...
+foster/adoption opportunity.
+See local rescue organizations below...

-These are
+These

-rescue organization who take in and foster abandoned dogs with the hopes that they will eventually find a home for them.
+are rescue organization who take in and foster abandoned dogs with the

 Do offer a sizable donation - these organization always are short of funds.
 And they do good work!